cotarg/1KBWC-threat-modeling/README.md

 ## Built With

-(Tools used coming soon!)
+[Bear Writing App](https://bear.app/) -- most text originally drafted in Bear Writer [Sublime Text 3](https://www.sublimetext.com/) -- other text drafted in Sublime Text

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/cotarg/congenial-carnival/blob/main/CONTRIBUTING) for details on how to contribute to this project, and [CODE_OF_CONDUCT.md](https://github.com/cotarg/congenial-carnival/blob/main/CODE_OF_CONDUCT.md) for the code of conduct guiding participation in and contribution to this project.
+Please read [CONTRIBUTING](https://github.com/cotarg/congenial-carnival/blob/main/CONTRIBUTING) for details on how to contribute to this project, and [CODE_OF_CONDUCT](https://github.com/cotarg/congenial-carnival/blob/main/CODE_OF_CONDUCT.md) for the code of conduct guiding participation in and contribution to this project.

 ## Versioning